zjjfly/kong-oidc/README.md

 # What is Kong OIDC plugin
-**this repo is forked from https://github.com/revomatico/kong-oidc and implement multiple client by myself.In addtion,behaviour of verifing bearer token has been adjusted,it happened only if bearer token provided**
+**this repo is forked from https://github.com/revomatico/kong-oidc,it supports multiple clients and preflight request bypass.In addtion,behaviour of verifing bearer token has been adjusted,it happened only if bearer token provided**

 **kong-oidc** is a plugin for [Kong](https://github.com/kong/kong) implementing the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) Relying Party (RP) functionality.